House advances Tlaib censure resolution, teeing up final vote

 Greene revised her resolution over the weekend, and the House is scheduled to hold a separate procedural vote on the legislation Tuesday evening.

-The two competing censure resolutions targeting Tlaib come amid increased controversy surrounding the Michigan Democrat, who caused a stir over the weekend when she posted a video on X that said President Biden “supported the genocide of the Palestinian people,” and included clips of protestors chanting “from the river to the sea,” which the Anti-Defamation League labels as antisemitic.
-In a subsequent post, she defended the use of the controversial phrase.
+The two competing censure resolutions targeting Tlaib come amid increased controversy surrounding the Michigan Democrat, who caused a stir over the weekend when she posted a video on X, the platform formerly known as Twitter, that said President Biden “supported the genocide of the Palestinian people” and included clips of protesters chanting “from the river to the sea,” a phrase the Anti-Defamation League labels as antisemitic.
+In a subsequent post, she defended the use of the controversial saying.

 Lawmakers on both sides of the aisle criticized Tlaib for her comment.

 The congresswoman, for her part, is remaining defiant in the face of mounting condemnation.
-In a statement on Monday, Tlaib slammed her colleagues for launching efforts against her while continuing her call for a ceasefire between Israel and Hamas.
+In a statement Monday, Tlaib slammed her colleagues for launching efforts against her while continuing her call for a cease-fire between Israel and Hamas.

 “It’s a shame my colleagues are more focused on silencing me than they are on saving lives, as the death toll in Gaza surpasses 10,000,” Tlaib said.
 “Many of them have shown me that Palestinian lives simply do not matter to them, but I still do not police their rhetoric or actions.”